DevSalgueiro/react-e-typescript/README.md

-# Estudo/prática de React + typescript
+# Study/practice of React + TypeScript